mlcclab/PyRAI2MD-hiam/tools/traj-generator-readme.txt

                         The trajectory calculions are named as file_name-index.
 Change the inital index can setup new calculcations following exsited ones.

+            repeat      Reuse the first sampled initial condition for all requested calculation

             molcas      Path to Molcas.
                         Default is /share/apps/molcas-ext
                         This path is used to setup molcas root in slurm submission script